 An example of an accessibility quick win is having some chairs with arms so that people with less mobility can use to push themselves out of the chair.
-Just 21% of halls could offer this, but many hadn't even considered it.
+27% of halls in Teignbridge could offer this, but many hadn't even considered it.